Tickets (sliding scale): Purchase on Zeffy

 HIV Prevention Awareness

-Testing this month will be this Thursday night from 7-10 pm at the Town House Cocktail Lounge, the Gay Bar in Vallejo!
+Testing next month will be Sunday, May 4th at the Cinco de Mayo event from 11 am to 4 pm at Harbor Plaza, Suisun City.
+Then May 22nd from 7-10 pm at the Town House Cocktail Lounge, the Gay Bar in Vallejo!

 HIV Prevention Awareness Did you know you can get STI testing mailed to your home?
 Did you know that PreP and PeP can help you remain HIV negative?
 Contact me for more info!
 Thank you.
 Cristina Zaldana Cristina Zaldana |